simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 On the 9th, we stayed in place for the day.

 On the 10th in the morning, we set out.
-We crossed the Shuguun-Uneget Pass and had lunch at Ulan-Tolgoi.
+We crossed the Shugun-Uneget Pass and had lunch at Ulan-Tolgoi.
 In the evening, we resumed the journey and spent the night at Dalai-Buluk.

 On the 11th in the morning, we set out.
 We had lunch at Shara-Shiretu.
 In the evening, we continued our journey.
 We crossed the Gurban-Saikhan mountains via the middle of the three Saikhan peaks and spent the night at its foot.

 On the 12th in the morning, we continued on.
 We had lunch at the edge of the Gobi.
 In the evening, we traveled further and camped at Kholei-Kholdun-Khali.

 On the 13th in the morning, we set out.
-We crossed Bayan-Khotol mountain via its eastern spur and reached the road leading to the city of Shizhu.
+We crossed Bayan-Khotol mountain via its eastern spur and reached the road leading to the city of Shitszu.
 From Gurban-Saikhan to this point, there was no road — we traveled off-trail.
 We had lunch at the well of Tsagan-Deresnii-Khuduk.
 In the evening, we continued and spent the night in the Gobi.

 On the 14th in the morning, we set out.
 Passing through the Bulgan-Gobi, we had lunch among the Dengin-Kher mountains.
 In this place there are wild goats called "yangir yama".
 In the evening, we resumed our journey and spent the night in the Urtu mountains near the Khaliigan-Khuduk well.
 From Gurban-Saikhan to here, to the khoshun of Baddan-Tsazak, and south of it to the Etsingol Torguts, there is no population — only Gobi desert terrain.
 This area marks the southern border of the Khalkha Mongols' territory.